deadmanIsARabbit/typo3_docchecklogin/Documentation/Configuration/ExtensionConfiguration.rst

 .. _extension-configuration:

 ========================
-Extension Configuration
+Extension configuration
 ========================

-For the Plugin to work properly you need to set up the extension configuration accordingly to your Login Licence and your needs.
+For the plugin to work properly you need to set up the extension configuration accordingly to your login licence and your needs.

-To understand better which settings are usable by your Licence the settings are grouped by so.
-To know what the different Licences are standing for please follow `this Page <https://more.doccheck.com/en/industry/login-licenses/>`__.
+To understand better which settings are usable by your licence the settings are grouped by so.
+To know what the different licences are standing for please follow `this page <https://more.doccheck.com/en/industry/login-licenses/>`__.

-For the basic functionality, the free DocCheck Basic License should suffice.
+For the basic functionality, the free DocCheck Basic Licence should suffice.

-If you dont have a Licence yet and are interested in buying one please contact `industry@doccheck.com`.
+If you don't have a licence yet and you are interested in buying one, please contact `industry@doccheck.com`.
 They will also provide you with test licenses if needed.

-Each Group in the Extension Configuration is based on the group before.
-The exception is the Crawling Feature that can be used even when you dont have a licence.
+Each group in the extension configuration is based on the group before.
+The exception is the Crawling-Feature that can be used even when you dont have a licence.

-To access the extension configuration navigate in the typo3 backend to `Settings` ➞ `Extension Configuration` ➞ `typo3_DocChecklogin`.
+To access the extension configuration navigate in the TYPO3 backend to :guilabel:`Settings` ➞ :guilabel:`Extension Configuration` ➞ :guilabel:`typo3_DocChecklogin`.

 ..  contents::
     :local: